dullhunk/whats-the-story-learning-glory/index.md

 ![Image](https://github.com/user-attachments/assets/b19ec952-cefa-4904-b7b3-011fab9e1e05)

-_Figure 1: Frequency of keywords in annual reviews published by the media relations team, see Table 1 for details_
+_Figure 1: Frequency of keywords in annual reviews published by the media relations team, see Table 1 below for details_

 ## The Story in the Vision